Alipsa/matrix/matrix-core/readme.md

 assert expected == result.toList()

-// The same thing using matrix built in query capabilities: def exp = m.subset{it.price < 32}.orderBy('price', true)
+// The same thing using matrix built in query capabilities: def exp = stock.subset{it.price < 32}.orderBy('price', true)
 // We can construct a Matrix from the query result Matrix m2 = Matrix.builder()
     .rows(result.toList())
-    .columnNames(m) // copy the column names from the original matrix .types(m) // copy the types from the original matrix .build()
+    .columnNames(stock) // copy the column names from the original matrix .types(stock) // copy the types from the original matrix .build()

 assert exp == m2